Register

 Connected wall segments can easily be created by holding Ctrl (or command, if you are using MacOS) while placing a wall, which creates a new wall from your cursor to the last-placed wall segment, and will continue creating chained walls from all future points create.
 You can cancel the placement of a wall segment by right-clicking before you place the second point of the wall.

-A wall can be selected by left-clicking on one of its points.
-Holding the Alt key when selecting a wall point will select all walls directly or indirectly connected to that point.
+A wall can be selected by left-clicking it.
+Holding the Alt key when selecting a wall also selects all walls directly connected to one of that wall's endpoints.
 This allows you to move, delete or modify entire structures at once.

 Wall Snapping

-By default the wall tool attempts to snap to an invisible sub-grid on the canvas in order to assist users in linking wall segments together without a gap wherever possible.
-The precision of this grid is partially adaptive, changing on the size of the grid in use.
-Maps that have a grid of 50px will have 1/4 precision (and 5 snap points), while grids set to 100px will have 1/8 precision (9 snap points); grids set to 200px would have 1/16 precision (17 snap points).
+By default, the wall tool attempts to snap to an invisible sub-grid on the canvas in order to assist users in linking wall segments together without a gap wherever possible.
+The precision of this grid is partially adaptive, changing based on the size of the grid in use for the scene:

-In addition, enabling the "Force Grid Snapping" toggle will force the wall segment to snap to the nearest outside point of a grid square.
+If the "Force Grid Snapping" toggle is enabled, wall endpoints are instead forced to snap to the nearest corner of the grid.

 Configuring Walls

 Wall segments can be further configured after they have been placed.
-Simply double-click on one of the points of a wall to edit the connected wall segment.
+Simply double-click a wall to edit it.
 Both points of the wall will enlarge to indicate which wall segment will be selected.
 You can double click multiple selected wall segments to edit all of them at once.

 Movement restrictions determine whether tokens can move through those walls.
 Tokens being moved by a gamemaster user ignore movement restrictions if moved via mouse-based movement (dragging and dropping token on a new location).